pytorch/examples/distributed/ddp/README.md

     optimizer.step()
 ```

 The application can be launched via `launch.py` as follows on a 8 GPU node with one process per GPU:
+Note: So far, we only support filestore on windows.
+Please make sure the default directory c:\tmp exists or change the filepath in the code.
 ```sh
 python /path/to/launch.py --nnode=1 --node_rank=0 --nproc_per_node=8 example.py --local_world_size=8
 ```